Running Commands

 Use Cases

-Etcha can run Commands via Source’s commands and etcha push in an ad-hoc way.
+Etcha can run Commands via Source’s Config > exec_commands and etcha push in an ad-hoc way.
 Some reasons you might want to use this include:

 • Executing long running tasks